Beet Kvass: What is It? How to Make It? And Why You Should Take This Delicious Fermented Drink Every Day

-Beet Kvass is a beautiful and tasty tonic drink that has incredible medicinal qualities, as well as being one of the best sports drinks you can imagine!
+This fermented, probiotic rich drink is a beautiful and tasty tonic that has incredible medicinal and health qualities, as well as being one of the best sports drinks you can imagine!
 Beets are one of the most useful ways to cleanse your liver and purify your blood, too!

 Beet Kvass is delicious, easy, and amazingly great for you!
 Now, on to the recipe!